Radiologic Technologies Program

 In addition to the mission statement, the Bachelor of Science degree program in Radiologic Technologies prepares students to sit for the American Registry of Radiologic Technologists national certification exam.
 Student progress for all students will be reviewed each semester for retention.
 Students who fail to maintain the minimum GPA and required grades will be placed on academic probation and will be referred to the Student Success program.

 Being placed on academic probation does not ensure timely completion of the program nor does it ensure your continuation in the clinical portion of the program.
 Any violations of the Concordia Code of Conduct or legal violations will place you on academic probation and removal from clinical portions of the program.

-A: The Program currently conducts fieldwork rotations in Medical Centers including CityMD, NYU Langone Medical Center, Good Samaritan Hospital, Helen Hayes Hospital, St. Joseph's Medical Center, Montefiore New Rochelle, University Diagnostic Medical Imagining .
+A: The program currently conducts fieldwork rotations in medical centers including CityMD, NYU Langone Medical Center, Good Samaritan Hospital, Helen Hayes Hospital, St. Joseph's Medical Center, Montefiore New Rochelle, and University Diagnostic Medical Imagining.

 Q: Can the AART licensing examination accommodate students with learning disabilities?

 A: Yes.
 Please contact our Radiologic Technologies Program Director for more information.

 Q: Does Concordia provide transportation to clinical sites?